techmyth/techmyth.github.io/content/posts/Auditing-AD-NTDS-DB.en.md

   - 'Auditing'
 ---

 This time I am going to talk about a method to perform audits of the contents of the Active Directory database (NTDS.dit).
-The tool called `NtdsAudit` was created by Dionach, here I leave the link so you can see the functionality of the application:
+The tool called `NtdsAudit` was created by `Dionach`, here I leave the link so you can see the functionality of the application:

 - <https://github.com/dionach/NtdsAudit>